 - Explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal

-The teacher pack provided below contains a variety of activities, suitable for inside and outside the classroom environment.
-Some of the activities use the apparatus provided in the loan kit, but others are stand alone and can be carried out with basic classroom equipment.
-We encourage you to use the teacher pack to plan your lessons before the kit arrives, to make maximum use of the time you have the equipment in school.
+The Activity Pack provided below contains a variety of activities, suitable for inside and outside the classroom environment.
+Some of the activities use the apparatus provided in the Discovery Kit, but others are stand alone and can be carried out with basic classroom equipment.
+We encourage you to use the Activity Pack to plan your lessons before the Kit arrives, to make maximum use of the time you have the equipment in school.

 This pack contains a variety of activities that can be carried out within the topic of plants - download a copy to help with your lesson planning.

-This form must be completed by the head teacher and returned to the Education team before any loan kits can be borrowed Only one form is required per school.
+This form must be completed by the head teacher and returned to the Education team before any Discovery Kits can be borrowed Only one form is required per school.